eosphoros-ai/DB-GPT/README.en.md

   - Supports custom plugins to perform tasks, with native support for Auto-GPT plugins.
 For example:
     - Automatic SQL execution to obtain query results
     - Automatic crawling of learning knowledge
-- Unified vector storage/indexing of knowledge base
+- Vector storage/indexing of knowledge base
   - Support for unstructured data
   - PDF, Markdown, CSV, WebURL